pravega/pravega/documentation/src/docs/controller-service.md

 - Once the update Stream processing starts, it first sets the Stream state to *Updating*.
 - Then, the Stream configuration is updated in the metadata store followed by notifying Segment Stores for all _active_ Stream Segments of the Stream, about the change in policy.
+Any Tag related changes causes the Tag indexes (a reverse index of a Tag to Stream for a Scope) to be updated.
 Now the state is reset to *Active*.

 ### Scale Stream